-There are some things you just have to do when the weather is warm in our beautiful city, and Time Out has rounded up 25 of them.
+There are some things you just have to do when you're in our beautiful city, and Time Out has rounded up a bunch of them.
 Now get going!

 Start at Harts for some craft beers by convict descendants.
 Mosey on to the Australian for the Coat of Arms pizza, and then hit the Glenmore roof for some afternoon brews.
 Step back in time with a Guinness at the old, sandstone Hero of Waterloo before propping yourself up at the bar of the Lord Nelson for one of their house-brewed beers and a meat pie floater.
 For your final hurrah you must raise a glass at the Fortune of War, thus completing the ultimate historic Sydney pub crawl.
 Start at Hart’s Pub.
 Finish at the Fortune of War.